4K Ultra HD 120Hz (240Hz effective) 3D Smart LED TV

 The bezel on this display is probably the slimmest I have ever encountered, and is literally razor thin along the top and sides of the panel, and is just a bit bigger along the bottom.
 The edges are super-thin measuring only one-third (0.33) of an inch deep at its thinnest point.

 If you happen to check out the UF9500 at a local electronics store, be sure to have a look at the back of the display panel.
-It is not your typical black plastic design; instead, it is very sleek and attractive in appearance with a bright white finish, which in my opinion has such a modern and aesthetically pleasing appearance, makes it almost shameful for it to be hidden on the backside of this TV.
+It is not your typical black plastic design; instead, it is very sleek and attractive in appearance with a bright white finish, which in my opinion has such a modern and aesthetically pleasing appearance, making it almost shameful for it to be hidden on the backside of this TV.

-The stand on this set is very handsome and features an integrated auditorium design that allows sound from the panels four down firing speakers to reflect and radiate forward into the listening environment for a more enveloping audio experience.
+The stand on this set is very handsome and features an integrated auditorium design that allows the sound from the panel’s four down-firing speakers to reflect and radiate forward into the listening environment for a more enveloping audio experience.

-Two of the most prominent features on the UF9500 are its ColorPrime with Nano Spectrum technology and a new webOS 2.0 Smart TV interface.
+Two of the most prominent features of the UF9500 are its ColorPrime with Nano Spectrum technology and a new webOS 2.0 Smart TV interface.
 ColorPrime widens the display’s color gamut by 25% using different types of phosphor in the LED illumination system; therefore, providing richer, vibrant and more natural and accurate color reproduction.

 The new version of webOS 2.0 is faster (quad-core processor) and even more user-friendly than its predecessor, letting users effortlessly switch between content, programs and a number of apps including Netflix, Amazon Instant and many more.
 Booting time has been reduced by up to 60 percent, and connectivity to external devices is even more effortless than before.
 I personally spent a lot of time interacting with this new interface and found it simple and easy to use.